Looking for Basic Materials Stocks? The Zacks Rank Can Help You Find Winners

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Let's take a look at CF Industries (CF), which was added to the Zacks Rank #1 list on May 18, 2021.

-CF Industries Holdings, Inc., headquartered in Deerfield, IL, is one of the largest manufacturers and distributors of nitrogenous fertilizer and other nitrogen products globally.
-The company’s principal nitrogenous fertilizer products are ammonia, granular urea, urea ammonium nitrate solution (UAN) and ammonium nitrate (AN).

-Four analysts revised their earnings estimate upwards in the last 60 days for fiscal 2021.
-The Zacks Consensus Estimate has increased $0.90 to $2.93 per share.
-CF boasts an average earnings surprise of 31.9%.
+Eight analysts revised their earnings estimate higher in the last 60 days for fiscal 2021, while the Zacks Consensus Estimate has increased $1.96 to $6 per share.
+DOW also boasts an average earnings surprise of 26.5%.

-Earnings are expected to grow 99.3% for the current fiscal year, while revenue is projected to increase 20.3%.
+Earnings are forecasted to see growth of 261.5% for the current fiscal year, and sales are expected to increase 24.5%.

-Additionally, CF has climbed higher over the past four weeks, gaining 16.4%.
-The S&P 500 is down 0.4% in comparison.
+Even more impressive, DOW has gained in value over the past four weeks, up 10.8% compared to the S&P 500's loss of 0.3%.

 Bottom Line